opossalite/templater/README.md

 Anything between the two curly braces will become part of the variable's value, including newlines and other whitespace.
 Thus, a variable definition can cover multiple lines in your config.

+Here's a neat trick for "copying" the value of one variable to another.
+In reality this is simply pasting the text into the file, which templater will then fill in with the first variable's value.

+    VARIABLE_NAME {value}
+    VARIABLE_NAME1 {$t{VARIABLE_NAME}}

 Conditionals and if statements also exist.
 Here's an example:

     if (COLOR {blue} or (COLOR {green}))